pub struct Stage { /* private fields */ }Expand description

 Add images to the set of atlas images.

-This returns a vector of Hybrid<AtlasTexture>
+This returns a vector of Hybrid<AtlasTexture>, which

 is a descriptor of each image on the GPU.
 Dropping these entries